Donkey Kong Junior

 If you find yourself dying too much, you can turn on the cheat mode that was left in the game.
 To activate the cheat mode, hold down the shift key and type BOOGA.
 There will be no sound or other indication that the mode is activated.
 Now you can type K if you want to be invincible (except by falling into water) or S to skip to the next level.
 There are two addition keys, but they’re very useful: I will disable the invincibility and O will disable the entire cheat mode.
 Many developers put cheat modes into their games to help with development and testing, but it’s rare that they got left in the final project as Atari was pretty good at finding and disabling such things.

 The Atari 8-bit port of Donkey Kong Junior is actually pretty good.
-It’s not as polished as the fantastic Donkey Kong port the 8-bits got, but it’s very playable.
+It’s not as polished as the fantastic Donkey Kong port the 8-bits got, but this is understandable due to the time constraints involved (see the story above).
 The only real nitpicks (not those birds!) are that the jumping can be kind of iffy near the edges of the platforms (leading to many unfair deaths) and that the color scheme is a bit ‘off’.
 Instead of being brown, DK and Junior are a strange pinkish color, and Mario is sporting some ugly yellow pants with a matching hat (even though the box cover shows him in his standard red outfit).
 The levels themselves are also a nasty yellow, which makes the whole thing look uglier than it needs to.
 It’s not known why these colors were picked, but it may have been a limitation of the graphics mode used.
 The animation also tends to be a bit choppy in spots, but this doesn’t affect the gameplay as much as you’d think (although one wonders how much easier the game would be if everything was smoother).
 Overall Donkey Kong Junior is a good port of a great arcade game and is not to be missed.